floshin/acrolib/training/approaches-to-balance.md

 As a simple example: I am currently coaching an 8 year old girl and she can not yet do a handstand on the floor nor on canes.
 She might occasionally stand for 2 or 3 seconds as a matter of luck, never more.
 But she can stand in a handstand on my hands for 30+ seconds without us doing any steps.
 Why is that?
 Simply because she does not balance, she is being balanced by me.

+If one believes so or not, the same is possible with one arm handstands too.